 Once home, why not get creative?
 Reflect on the route you took, and of all the things you enjoyed discovering, and try to draw a route map.
 If there are gaps in your map, don’t worry, it’s a good excuse to go back again!
 Perhaps in Spring when there will be more leaf, many more wildflowers and a ‘turned up’ volume of birdsong to look forward to. 😊

 It’s an easy bus or bike ride from town along Tadcaster Road to the Holiday Inn by the Knavesmire.
-You can park your bike on the cycle stands at the Holiday Inn entrance, or at the stands outside Cafe at no 12 just over Tadcaster Road.
+You can park your bike on the cycle stands at the Holiday Inn entrance.

 Accessibility: this route is hard-surfaced most of the way, with a rough surface between the Pond and Moor.
 There are steps to access the Pond and a narrowing barrier to access Hob Moor.
 You can get access through an adjacent gate with a radar key.